Split Second Review

 When speed is not enough, blow up the track

-Split Second is a racing video game developed by Black Rock Studio and published by Disney Interactive Studios.
+Split Second (stylized as Split/Second) was developed by Black Rock Studio and published by Disney Interactive Studios.
 In the game, players take part in a fictional reality TV show that consists of a variety of events, each focusing on destructible environments triggered remotely by drivers.
 This is quite a distinctive and interesting premise, where the cars and drivers are mere pawns to the environmental destruction around them.
 While the idea behind the premise is promising, the game does have some issues with its execution that prevents the game from becoming a must-own title.
 Still, racing fans looking for some of the best thrills in any genre should give Split Second more than a quick look.

 The premise of the game is an exciting one, as racers participate in a series of survival-based races over the course of a season.
 The career mode in the game is split into twelve episodes, each 5 races long.
 The player earns a certain amount of points depending on the podium finish, and after a required point amount is reached, the so-called “elite” race of the episode becomes available.
 Place in the top 3, and you’re off to the next episode.
 In the meantime, collecting certain amount of points also lands the player new cars with varying stats.
 The career mode in Split Second is respectably lengthy, and offers a fun gaming experience even if you do not place first in every event.